AdobeDocs/experience-manager-65.it-IT/help/sites-developing/spa-implementing-react-component.md

 ---
 title: Implementazione di un Componente React per applicazioni a pagina singola (SPA)
 seo-title: Implementing a React Component for SPA
-description: Questo articolo presenta un esempio di come adattare un semplice componente React esistente per lavorare con l’editor di SPA di AEM.
+description: Questo articolo presenta un esempio di come adattare un componente React semplice ed esistente per lavorare con l’Editor SPA dell’AEM.
 seo-description: This article presents an example of how to adapt a simple, existing React component to work with the AEM SPA Editor.
 uuid: ae6a0a6f-0c3c-4820-9b58-c2a85a9f5291
 contentOwner: bohnert